metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 While most test benches are used to perform analyses, other test benches perform design services for the user.
-For example, a user that has completed a META design can run a test bench to auto-generate a schematic of their design.
+For example, a user that has completed a OpenMETA design can run a test bench to auto-generate a schematic of their design.
 Additionally, the user can run a CAD assembly test bench to build a 3D model of their design.